-Each year we welcome a distinguished historian to deliver the W.G.
+In previous years we have welcomed a distinguished historian to deliver the W.G.
 Hoskins Lecture, named after the first head of the Department (now Centre) of English Local History at Leicester.
 Admission to this lecture is free to members, and is followed by tea and cakes.

-Each year we have a summer outing, which generally includes a guided tour of a town and some of its most interesting buildings, often arranged with the help of a local history society.
-There is also a spring event, either a day conference or a study weekend.
+Each year we have had a summer outing, which generally included a guided tour of a town and some of its most interesting buildings, often arranged with the help of a local history society.
+There was also a spring event, either a day conference or a study weekend.

 Our aim is to restart our events programme as soon as possible

 Seminars will be delivered live and remotely on the following dates and times.
 You can join these sessions from your home computer via Blackboard Collaborate.